hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - sponsored by US-CERT, the office of Cybersecurity and Communications at the U.S. Department of Homeland Security
   - goal: easier to share data across tools, vulnerability repositories, and security services

+- Zero Trust
+  - a security framework requiring all users, whether in or outside the organization's network, to be <span style="color: #bb6600;">authenticated, authorized, and continuously validated for security configuration and posture</span> before being granted or keeping access to applications and data
+  - assumptions
+    - no traditional network edge
+    - networks can be local, in the cloud, or a combination or hybrid with resources anywhere and workers in any location
+  - use <span style="color: #bb6600;">microsegmentation</span> to to contain attacks

 ## Integrity and Privacy